Taxes

 This depends on how long you have lived in the U.S. Some students who are non-residents for immigration purposes become residents for tax purposes.
 You should determine your RESIDENCY status for TAX PURPOSES in order to know which tax forms to file.

-Students not employed by FSU in 2023: If you were not directly employed by FSU in 2023 you need to seek information on your residency for tax purposes.
-You can attend the Tax Workshop the CGE offers on Friday, February 23, 2024 (Register: istart.fsu.edu) or look at information about the Substantial Presence Test available through the Internal Revenue Service (IRS) website.
+Students not employed by FSU in 2024: If you were not directly employed by FSU in 2024 you need to seek information on your residency for tax purposes by using the Substantial Presence Test.
+Please look at information about the Substantial Presence Test available through the Internal Revenue Service (IRS) website.
 Pay attention to the number of years for which F and J students are exempt.
-If you determine that you are a nonresident for tax purposes and you were employed in 2023 but not by FSU, you can email the CGE front desk (cge@fsu.edu) for the access code to use Glacier Tax Prep software.
+If you determine that you are a nonresident for tax purposes and you were employed in 2024 but not by FSU, you can email the CGE front desk (cge@fsu.edu) for the access code to use Glacier Tax Prep software.
 We have a limited number of licenses and will release the access code as long as licenses are still available.

-Sponsored Students: If you are sponsored by IIE, LASPAU, or AMIDEAST, please check with your sponsoring agency regarding tax preparation services that they may require you to use instead of Glacier Tax Prep.
-Do not complete both GRANTAX and Glacier Tax Prep tax returns.
+Agency-Sponsored J-1 Status Students: If your immigration status is sponsored by IIE or IREX (see box 2 of your DS-2019), please check with your sponsoring agency regarding tax preparation services that they may require you to use.
+Do not complete both GRANTAX and another tax prep service.

 Type of Income Form to Fill Out